 If you’ve been online for a while, then it’s entirely possible that your Facebook or email account has been hacked.
-Typically, what happens next is that you begin to receive emails from concerned friends and colleagues, alerting you to the fact that they’ve just opened up an email from you that you probably didn’t send.
+Typically, what happens is that you begin to receive emails from concerned friends and colleagues, alerting you to the fact that they’ve received an odd email from you or your social media account is posting odd things.

 Embarrassing?
 You bet.
 But this is the reality of the Internet Age — online fraud is part of the program.